Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 ### The Core Entities Explained

 - **The DAO (Decentralized Autonomous Organization)** is the ultimate governing body.
 It's an on-chain entity composed of token holders who propose, debate, and vote on all matters concerning the protocol.
 Its primary role is **decision-making**.
 The DAO generally controls the protocol's treasury, approves upgrades, and sets key parameters like fees.
 It represents the collective will of the community.
 Its power is purely digital, enforced by smart contracts.
-- **The Foundation** is typically a non-profit legal entity established to support the DAO and the broader ecosystem although they generally stress indpeendence for legal reasons.
+- **The Foundation** is typically a non-profit legal entity established to support the DAO and the broader ecosystem although they generally stress independence for legal reasons.
 Its main function is **stewardship**.
 The Foundation often manages grants, holds IP and trademarks, manages token lockups, appoints service providers, and handles administrative tasks that an on-chain DAO cannot.
 - **The Labs** (development company) is a for-profit entity focused on **research and development**.
 This is usually the team that initially created the protocol.
 Their role is to innovate, build new products, and propose major upgrades to the protocol.
 While they are a powerful voice and the primary source of technical innovation, they do not have unilateral control.
 Their proposals must still be approved by the DAO but they generally have huge influence via reputation and technical stewardship

 ### The Uniswap Ecosystem: A Case Study